(813) 494-5346

 Disclaimer:

-Here at Remarkable FL Notary, LLC, as notary public's we are authorized to perform notarial acts only.
+Here at Remarkable FL Notary, LLC, as a notary public we are authorized to perform notarial acts only.

 We are not permitted to give legal advice, explain legal terms, or provide instructions on how to complete documents.